kristianmandrup/cantango/wiki/configuration/guest.markdown

 If Cantango has not been configured with specific Guest user configuration, it will see if the User model is available.
 If so, it will call `#guest` on it (if method available).

 ## Configuration

 Cantango should be configured with how to retrieve (or create) such a guest user via:

-`CanTango::Configuration.guest.guest_proc`
+`CanTango::Configuration.guest.user obj`

+The `obj` argument can be either:

+* User instance
+* A procedure in the form of a lambda or Proc
+* A block

 The Guest user should normally have restricted permission rules, mostly only :read access.
-We recommend setting the Guest permission rules to: `can :read, :all` and go from there...
+We recommend setting the Guest permission rules to: `can :read, :all` and refine from there.

 ## Guest user account